USGS-CMG/stglib/doc/config.rst

 - ``initial_instrument_height``: elevation of instrument in meters
 - ``initial_instrument_height_note``
 - ``P_1ac_note``: a note on the atmospheric pressure source used
+- ``zeroed_pressure``: a note detailing whether the pressure sensor was zeroed before deployment, and other pertinent details such as date and time of zeroing.

 Aquadopp
 --------